-Political ecology is a diverse area of study, professional practice and activism that integrates issues of social justice, environmental sustainability and social development.
-Political ecology seeks explanations of root causes and transformative solutions.
+Political ecology is a diverse area of study, professional practice and activism that integrates issues of justice, sustainability and development.
+Political ecology seeks explanations of root causes and transformative solutions in relation to environmental problems.
 Analysing nature and society as one system and employing case studies from around the world, you will: investigate environmental issues in light of questions about political power; examine the political economy of food, water and energy resources; unpack global power relations between ’developed' and 'developing' societies; and chart paths towards sustainable, equitable and decent futures.
 The skills of inquiry and knowledge you develop are applicable to careers in government, business and civil society at the intersection of development and environment concerns.

 |Unit name||Political Ecologies of Development|